-More information and dates of events will be announced in the coming months.
-If anyone in the immediate area has information, documents or research that could be useful for the team curating this project please contact Guy at firstname.lastname@example.org or call 01326 252200.
+If anyone in the immediate area has information, documents or research that could be useful for the team curating this project please contact Guy at email@example.com or call 01326 252200.
 This project is supported by Trebah Garden Trust, Arts Council England, Cornwall Music Hub and Rio.

 Tickets are now on sale!